wowyunDBL/depth_app/README.md

 # wanna save full data not like 0,...,0
 np.set_printoptions(threshold=sys.maxsize)

-# image in this format
+# image in this format: image must be converted to 8-bit per pixel
 npHeight_color = npHeight_color.astype('uint8')

+# in Jupyter notebook
+# if want to expand list
+print(*a)
 ```